 Outboards (pronounced ‘out-boor’) are the equivalent of Venice’s vaporetto, a sort of local river-bus or taxi.
 Found all over the country, they are small fibreglass boats with 15HP or 40HP engines, and can carry up to six people for local or longer trips.
 They rarely run to schedules, but locals wait patiently for them to fill up or you can charter the whole boat and take off.
 Another variation are the longtail rocket boats that connect small villages on the upper stretches of the Mekong.
 Rocket is the definitive word and their safety is questionable.

-In these days of improving roads, share taxis are losing ground to ‘express minibuses’.
+In these days of improving roads, share taxis are losing ground to express minivans.
 When using share taxis, it is an advantage to travel in numbers, as you can buy spare seats to make the journey more comfortable.
 Double the price for the front seat and quadruple it for the entire back row.
 It is important to remember that there aren’t necessarily fixed prices on every route, so you have to negotiate.
 For major destinations they can be hired individually, or you can pay for a seat and wait for other passengers to turn up.
-Guesthouses are also very helpful when it comes to arranging share taxis – at a price, of course.
+Guesthouses are also very helpful when it comes to arranging share taxis, albeit at a price.